elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 ---

-### In JavaScript, can interlinked objects be garbage collected based on nullification on a specific object on the GC root?
+### Can interlinked objects be garbage collected based on the nullification of a specific object on the GC root in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, the object that is deleted or nullified will be garbage collected even if it is part of a GC root or it one of its properties references another object.
+  <div><strong>Interview Response:</strong> Yes, the deleted or nullified object gets garbage collected even if it is part of a GC root or one of its properties references another object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />